ovotech/cypress-tourist/README.md

 - [ ] Initialize with options such as custom device viewports, or a different wait time.
 - [ ] Investigate only diffing files with a different hash.
 - [ ] Investigate parallel running.
+- [ ] Add docker container runner for screenshots to combat graphics differences.

 ## Contributing